mathesh-me/docker-articles/docker-build-check/docker-build-check.md

 ### Prerequisites for Using Docker Build Checks

-`Docker buid check` is a feature introduced in `Dockerfile 1.8`.
+`Docker build check` is a feature introduced in `Dockerfile 1.8`.
 To run Docker Build Checks, you need to have `Docker Buildx` version `0.15.0` and later installed on your system.
 You can check the version of Docker Buildx installed on your system by running the following command:

 ```bash
 docker buildx version